 Stephanie also has three cookbook giveaways for you; each cookbook will be awarded to one individual:

 Be sure to head over to Stephanie’s blog, Gluten Free By Nature, to enter the giveaway for these three cookbooks.
-(Note that comments here do not qualify you for that giveaway.)
-The giveaway ends Thursday, December 15th, at 11:59 pm EST.
+Update: The giveaway has now ended.

 Remember that any entry in our entire event is an entry for the final giveaways from Caveman Cookies (gift package of $89 value), Free From Gluten Shopping Spree ($150 value), and the Vitamix (5200 Super Healthy Lifestyle package–$550 value).
 We also have some other items being added to the giveaways for the entire group.
-Jules (the same Jules we discussed earlier, Jules of Jules Gluten Free Flour and more) has donated a gift package that includes one bag of Jules’ cookie mix; one bag of Jules graham cracker/gingersnap mix, and one bag of Jules Gluten Free Flour.
+Jules (the same Jules we discussed earlier, Jules of GF Jules and more) has donated a gift package that includes one bag of GF Jules’ cookie mix; one bag of GF Jules’ graham cracker/gingersnap mix, and one bag of GF Jules Gluten-Free Flour Mix.
 This package is a $40 value plus the cost of shipping, but it will be split per Jules’ request so that there are three winners!
 One person will win the cookie mix.
 One person will win the graham cracker/gingersnap mix, and one person will win the flour.
 This giveaway ends tomorrow night at 10:30 pm EST. Jules wants to get this package out to you as soon as possible, so you can use it for your holiday baking.
 She says the graham cracker/gingersnap mix is wonderful for making gingerbread, gingerbread people, and even gingerbread houses.
 (You can see all of Jules’ products here.)
 Maybe you’ll win and use your product to create a cookie recipe for the Gluten-Free Cookie Swap on Facebook that Jules is hosting.
-That event is a whole lof of fun and has some awesome prizes!
+That event is a whole lot of fun and has some awesome prizes!

 + so much more (as noted above)